maddawik/flappy-thing/README.md

       change controls
 - [ ] Make it so that the difficulty increases over time.
 Moving faster, pipes are closer horizontally/vertically, other obstacles?
 - [ ] Character customization feature!
-Change Kenneys color? maybe more? 🤔
+Change Kenny's color?
+Maybe more? 🤔